Morrison v. Olson: Subsequent developments

+Reagan's Solicitor General Charles Fried later reflected that the administration's decisive defeat in Morrison underscored the unitary executive theory's place outside the constitutional mainstream.

 Congress let the Independent Counsel Act expire in 1999.
 Then-Judge Samuel Alito said the decision hit the separation of powers doctrine 'about as hard as heavy-weight champ Mike Tyson usually hits his opponents.'"
 It seemingly "drove a stake into the heart of" Myers v.
 United States, the controlling case on presidential removal powers at that time.
 In 2013, Justice Scalia described Morrison v.
 Olson as the most wrenching case in which he had participated:

 Probably the most wrenching was Morrison v.
 Olson, which involved the independent counsel.
 To take away the power to prosecute from the president and give it to somebody who's not under his control is a terrible erosion of presidential power.
 And it was wrenching not only because it came out wrong—I was the sole dissenter—but because the opinion was written by Rehnquist, who had been head of the Office of Legal Counsel, before me, and who I thought would realize the importance of that power of the president to prosecute.
 And he not only wrote the opinion; he wrote it in a manner that was more extreme than I think Bill Brennan would have written it.
 That was wrenching."In April 2006, a court citing Morrison rejected I. Lewis "Scooter" Libby's argument that Special Counsel Patrick J. Fitzgerald lacked the legal authority to bring charges against him.
 Morrison was distinguished in Seila Law LLC v.
-Consumer Financial Protection Bureau (2020) as being an exception to the President's generally unencumbered authority to remove officers of the United States at will.
+Consumer Financial Protection Bureau (2020) as being an exception to the president's generally unencumbered authority to remove officers of the United States at will.
 The Court held that Morrisons holding was a narrow exception only applying to inferior officers.